argilla-io/distilabel/docs/technical-reference/tasks.md

 --8<-- "docs/snippets/technical-reference/tasks/custom_task_selfinstruct_haikus.py"
 ```

+You can further reproduce this example using the [Haiku DPO dataset](https://huggingface.co/datasets/davanstrien/haiku_dpo).

 ### EvolInstructTask

 The task is specially designed to build the prompts following the Evol-Instruct strategy proposed in: [WizardLM: Empowering Large Language Models to